xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 # Security Considerations

-This document has the same security considerations that are outlined in Section 5 of {{!RFC2183}}.
-There are additional risks from clients requesting unintentionally large resources. {{new-transfer}} and {{update-transfer}} describe the validation process and how to reject such a request.
+This document has the same security considerations that are outlined in Section 5 of {{!RFC2183}} and Section 7 of {{!RFC6266}}.
+There are additional risks from clients requesting unintentionally large resources. {{new-transfer}} and {{update-transfer}}
+describe the validation process and how to reject such a request.
 The maximum sizes allowed, in whole or in part, are at the discretion of the origin server.

 While this document mandates that entity tags be used in requests, it does not dictate the format or content of those values.
 An origin server SHOULD generate an entity tag that cannot be easily replayed.
 A few possible techniques might include rotating the entity tag during each request as well as encrypting or signing a value in the entity tag using a client certificate.
 These protective measures would be in addition to transport-level security, client authentication,